 When looking at the business landscape, it is possible to observe organizations at different levels of recovery from the initial shock of the pandemic.
 Many businesses – either through government-forced closure or fear of the unknown – paused activity, choosing to ‘batten down the hatches’ in the hope they would avoid the worst of the storm damage.
 However, as has always been true, it is those who are most adaptable to change that are the most likely to survive.

 Though COVID-19 will not always be a factor, the takeaway for businesses should be the importance of moving quickly in response to all changes in their markets.
 This agility and ability to move at pace ensures a competitive edge, whereas those that move more slowly risk losing ground.
 In turn, agility builds resilience, and this will protect the organization from existing and future threats.

 Share the impact

-As organisations have had to quickly adapt to the accelerated rate of change, many have adopted a new culture of continual training and learning.
-Businesses can capitalise on this, pairing employee desire for learning with the organisational need to upskill and reskill in order to create a learning culture – and, by extension, a business which is agile, responsive and resilient.
+As organizations have had to quickly adapt to the accelerated rate of change, many have adopted a new culture of continual training and learning.
+Businesses can capitalize on this, pairing employee desire for learning with the organizational need to upskill and reskill in order to create a learning culture – and, by extension, a business which is agile, responsive and resilient.

 By building a learning culture, the enterprise can protect itself from future threats and ensure its ability to grasp potential opportunities.
-Organisations who prioritise building a learning culture in 2020 – and into 2021 – will surely be those who survive and thrive in the years to come.
+Organizations who prioritize building a learning culture in 2020 – and into 2021 – will surely be those who survive and thrive in the years to come.